GENI-NSF/geni-tools/README-omni.txt

 == Release Notes ==

 New in v2.5:
+ - Avoid sending options to getversion if there are none, to support querying v1 AMs (#375)

 New in v2.4:
  - Add nicknames for RSpecs; includes ability to specify a default